adityasaky/gittuf-ndss-eval/README.md

 docker run -it gittuf-ndss-eval
 ```

-Once completed, proceed to "experiment details" below to run the experiment
+Once completed, proceed to "Running Evaluations" below to run the experiment
 scripts in the container.

 ## Option B - Manual Installation